What is Peace of Mind?

-Peace of Mind is a teacher-created, evidence-based program that supports mindfulness-based social and emotional learning in PreK through Grade 6.
-The Peace of Mind Program helps children develop life skills to notice and manage challenging emotions, build healthy relationships and solve conflicts peacefully.
+Peace of Mind is a teacher-created, evidence-based program that supports mindfulness-based social and emotional learning in PreK through Grade 5.
+The Peace of Mind Program helps children develop life skills to notice and manage challenging emotions, build healthy relationships, solve conflicts peacefully, and address social justice issues.
 Peace of Mind moves schools toward kindness and inclusion.

 I started using the curriculum and it’s wonderful!
 The lessons are easy to follow and very well thought out.
 The curriculum fits well with the Mindful Schools training that I did a few years ago.
 I’m very pleased with my purchase.

 You have done such an outstanding job and this is such a comprehensive curriculum.
 I am implementing your program …and strongly encouraging my colleagues in our district to do so also.

 Focused both on inner work and applying skills to social change Peace of Mind integrates mindfulness practice and brain science as the foundation for weekly lessons on social and emotional learning and conflict resolution.
 Older students use these skills to help understand and address implicit bias and to work for positive social change.